 Restaurants with one Michelin star

 Chef Kenjiro Hashida, the man behind Hashida Sushi and Hashida Garo, fuses French and Japanese cuisines at this fine dining restaurant, which seats only 15 around an open kitchen.
-With an all-Japanese culinary team led by head chef Kenji Yamanaka, Béni serves mains such as Sakura Daurade: pan-fried sakura sea bream with sakura shrimp and fish mousse on the three-course lunch 'Expérience' menu ($58), and Brittany blue lobster and Ozaki wagyu for dinner ($298).
+With an all-Japanese culinary team led by head chef Kenji Yamanaka, Béni serves a five-course lunch for $88 and nine-course dinner for $258.

 For Italian fare reinvented with a modern twist, visit BRACI.
 The exclusive casual-luxe restaurant features an open kitchen and rooftop bar, all situated within a newly restored shophouse.
-The starter menu features classics like millefeuille, usually made for dessert, reinvented with tuna, truffle and mushrooms ($28), and a foie gras semifreddo with kumquats and fig vincotto ($26).
-Mains include grass fed beef tenderloin with chanterelles and truffles ($58), and duck breast that boasts crispy duck skin and heirloom carrots ($38).
-Finish off the night with a pumpkin pie with frozen yogurt and liquorice ($18).
-Alternatively, for $100 per person, book a surprise 5-course menu for the whole table.
+The starter menu features a foie gras semifreddo with kumquats and fig vincotto ($30).
+Mains include sole fish with yuzu and zucchini ($48), and Miyazaki Wagyu with girolles and kale ($88).
+Finish off the night with a pumpkin pie with frozen yogurt and liquorice ($20).
+Alternatively, for $150 per person, book a surprise 5-course menu for the whole table.

 There’s something incredibly honest about a solid slab of meat coaxed over open flames into a lovely charred outer while remaining tender and juicy on the inside.
 At Burnt Ends, this a thought that executive chef David Pynt brings to life effectively with the help of two well-insulated cement-walled ovens (be sure to look above it every once in a while – fire tends to escape in a tempered rage from a spout) and a series of impressive grills raised and lowered by an industrial-looking winch and pulley system designed by Pynt.
 The menu is split into snacks, appetisers and meat offerings – all designed with minimal frills.

 In keeping with the cuisine's penchant for borrowing influences from the East and West, dishes here are gussied up with premium ingredients.
-Lunch is offered à la carte, but at dinner time, the kitchen serves what it calls a 'tasting menu'.
-Except it isn't so much titchy degustation portions as it is a pre-selected set ($65) of rich dishes – which change weekly – that the kitchen churns out every evening.
-Think turmeric-rich 'Yeye' crab curry wrapped in roti jala and topped with a cucumber pickle, laksa-scented hamachi heaped in a translucent pie tee shell, and thick fingers of potently spicy lamb satay.
+'Ah-ma-kase' goes for $88 for lunch and $128 for dinner, and features dishes like laksa-scented hamachi heaped in a translucent pie tee shell and thick fingers of potently spicy lamb satay.

 Helmed by chef Ang Song Kang, Chef Kang's is an intimate five-table joint that serves traditional Cantonese fare.
 Signatures include deep-fried pork belly marinated in shrimp paste, a twist on the local favourite har chong gai as well as steamed empurau, a fresh-water fish known for its clean flavour and exorbitant price.
 Chef Kang's is constantly booked and certain dishes are only available with advanced notice so early reservations are highly recommended.

 The cuisine is self-appointed as 'gastro-botanica', which takes influences from Mediterranean, Latin American and South-East Asian cooking to fire dishes that give equal reverence to veggies and protein.
-The entry-level meal here for a romantic night out is a four-course set ($148).
-Or splash some serious money on a special night out with the seven-course chef’s menu ($258).
+The entry-level meal here for a romantic night out is a five-course set ($208).
+Or splash some serious money on a special night out with the seven-course chef’s menu ($268).

 A one-Michelin-starred meal for five bucks?
 That's what you're in for when you make the trek to this humble kopitiam in the heartlands of Lavender.
 The bak chor mee ($5-$10) here is arguably the best in Singapore: springy noodles, crispy fried fish, pork liver, minced and sliced pork and dumpings swim in a vinegary sauce that you'll be licking clean.
 Allocate enough time to queue up, though – it may look deceptively short, but with each order taking anywhere between 5 to 12 minutes to prepare, getting to the front is a bit of a wait.

 Imperial Treasure opened its first outlet in 2004 at Ngee Ann City.
 Since then, the brand has grown to 30 restaurants across Singapore and Shanghai, with plans to expand to South Korea, Paris and London in the next two years.
 Imperial Treasure Fine Teochew Cuisine in ION Orchard is a more refined version of the original, with a spacious main dining hall and six lavish private rooms.
-Signature dishes include diced abalone and chicken wrapped in egg white ($25), soon hock fish ($10/100g) served in a broth with minced pork and Chinese cabbage, and a combination platter of sliced duck meat, duck tongue, cuttlefish and beef tripe marinated Teochew style ($34-$68).
+Signature dishes include soon hock fish ($12/100g) served with Chinese rice wine, and a combination platter of sliced duck meat, duck tongue, cuttlefish and beef tripe marinated Teochew style ($34-$68).

 With breathtaking views of the Singapore skyline, Jaan is an intimate 40-seat restaurant that takes you on a culinary journey to chef Kirk Westaway's hometown of Devon.
 The small seaside town off the south-western coast of England continues to be a source of inspiration in Jaan's menu, which focuses on fresh seasonal produce.
-A three-course lunch at Jaan is priced at $78 and allows you the choice of dishes like Landes foie gras, line-caught brill and Iberico pork.
-The most extravagant menu is reserved for dinner, where each of the six courses is paired with a different glass of Krug ($498).
+A four-course lunch at Jaan is priced at $98 and allows you the choice of dishes like line-caught brill and salt marsh lamb.
+The most extravagant menu is reserved for dinner, where eight-courses go for $268.

 Jiang-Nan Chun evokes the artisanal culture and rustic livelihood of the Jiang Nan region’s river villages through its decor and authentic Cantonese cuisine.
 Signatures include the peking duck, which undergoes special preparation methods for 14 hours before being roasted in the mesquite wood-fire oven, mains like the baked sea perch on egg white, and claypot dishes like the wagyu beef oxtail with lemongrass-infused oil that’s cooked for over 30 hours, soon hock with pork belly, and king prawns with glass noodles.
 The dim sum menu is particularly good with the crispy silky turnip pastry with dried shrimps and ham, and the steamed pork dumpling with baby abalone.

 What is Singapore cuisine?
 That's a question chef-owner Han Li Guang – who quit his high-flying desk job in the banking industry to become a chef – has struggled to answer since he first launched Restaurant Labyrinth.
-Old iterations of the menu saw him reinterpreting classic local dishes, coming up with creations like chilli crab ice cream and chendol xiao long bao.
-But over the past year, he's been discovering more of what Singapore has to offer through its farm and local producers.
-The result is a new menu comprised mostly of locally-sourced ingredients.
-An exquisite clam tart is made using clams from Ah Hua Kelong, layered with housemade XO sambal and Chinese spinach in a tart of deep-fried wonton skin and the Labyrinth rojak comprises of 12 different herbs from Edible Garden City tossed in a natural stingless bee honey and served with a cempedak and jackfruit sorbet.
+Over the past year, he's been discovering more of what Singapore has to offer through its farm and local producers.
+The result is a new menu comprised mostly of locally-sourced ingredients, like the Labyrinth rojak which comprises 12 different herbs from Edible Garden City tossed in with natural stingless bee honey and served with a cempedak and jackfruit sorbet.
 Inspired by the flavours he grew up with – his grandmother's cooking, favourite hawker dishes and the abundance of underappreciated ingredients – he's created an homage to his Singapore we can all be proud of.

 With so many of its branches earning Michelin stars in Hong Kong, it comes as no surprise that Singapore's sole Lei Garden has earned a nod from Michelin inspectors here, too.
 Compared to its counterparts, this restaurant in CHIJMES has a more European look and feel to match its surroundings.
 The menu, however, is largely the same as the other outlets: expect traditional Cantonese fare like dim sum and roast meats.